 Another huge player in oil and gas is Exxon Mobil, an American multinational firm with a total revenue of over $218 billion in 2016.
 In Indonesia, it has been around for more than 100 years.

-Will your business grow as huge as this?
+Will your business grow as huge as this in Indonesia?
 Who knows?
 One thing is for sure: don’t wait until later to start investing here.
 It’s a fabulous, electrifying economy that gives you a lot of opportunities for growth, market penetration, and diversification.

-When it comes to setting up and operating your business in the country, Cekindo is ready to provide you with complete, reliable, fast, and efficient business support solutions from company registration to HR recruitment, payroll processing, and serviced offices in Jakarta and Bali.
+When it comes to setting up and operating your business in by establishing a multinational company in Indonesia, Cekindo is ready to provide you with complete, reliable, fast, and efficient business support solutions from company registration to HR recruitment, payroll processing, and serviced offices in Jakarta, Bali and Semarang.